eonist/Spatial/README.md

 - Complete the spaceAround and spaceBetween methods
 - Make examples with AutoLayout margins
 - Add methods for applyAnchor for horizontal and vertical types
+- Document every param in every declaration (Since the API is more stable now)